This Eggnog Mousse with Gingerbread Streusel is the perfect make-ahead dessert for your holiday entertaining!

 I changed the recipe up only slightly from the one we made in school.
 That one didn’t actually use any eggnog, just eggnog components.
-I wanted to intensify that eggnog flavour a bit, so I used some eggnog in the mousse itself.
+I wanted to intensify that eggnog flavor a bit, so I used some eggnog in the mousse itself.

 The mousse is a simple version of pastry cream, lightened up with some whipped cream and stabilized with some gelatin.
 I have a detailed tutorial on How to Make Pastry Cream so be sure to check that out for tips.

 The base is a simple gingerbread streusel that pairs perfectly with the fluffy mousse.
 I used crushed ginger cookies, combined them with some melted butter and baked to create a streusel.

 To save time you can simply use crushed cookies on the bottom, but know that these will soften over time quicker than the streusel would.

 You can pipe the mousse into any decorative mug, bowl, or mason jar.
 I tried to find a link to the cute mason jar mugs I have here but I don’t think they are available anymore.
 All I know is that Ryan got them at Chapters years ago.

 If you’re a National Lampoons fan like I am, you could totally use something like the Moose mug for the mousse!
 How perfect would that be??
 In hindsight that may have been an even more perfect option.